 Before completing assessments that count towards your final mark, you'll undertake 'formative' (ie non-assessed, practice) assessments that will give you useful feedback on your progress and understanding.

-In addition to our new state-of-the-art Environment and Geography building, you may also have the opportunity to study in the beautiful, medieval King's Manor, the home of our archaeology department, in the heart of the historic city of York.
+In addition to our state-of-the-art Environment and Geography building, you may also have the opportunity to study in the beautiful, medieval King's Manor, the home of our Department of Archaeology, in the heart of the historic city of York

 |Undergraduate degree||2:1 or equivalent in a relevant subject such as Archaeology, Anthropology, Biology, Conservation, Ecology, Geography or related fields.|